-Clinical Pilates is exercise for the whole body with a particular emphasis on gentle, co-ordination muscle action.
-It is suitable for people of all ages and the benefits include:
+Pilates exercises are ideal for the whole body, with a particular emphasis on gentle, co-ordinated muscle action.
+They are suitable for people of all ages and the benefits include:

 - Faster recovery from injury